Loving in Stereo: Release

 On 16 March 2021, Jungle premiered a trailer titled Loving in Stereo featuring a vignette of the dancers regularly associated with the collective from previous videos, performing in an abandoned compound or prison.
 At the time of the trailer's release, it was unclear whether the title was in reference to an upcoming album or a single.
 On 22 March, the duo confirmed Loving in Stereo would serve as the title of their third studio album, by way of the announcement of the album's first single, "Keep Moving" which premiered via Annie Mac's BBC Radio 1's Hottest Record in the World program on 23 March 2021.
 Loving in Stereo was released on 13 August 2021 through the group's own independent imprint, Caiola Records.
 It was made available on CD, LP, digital download, and streaming formats.
 A blue marbled edition of the album was additionally made available in selected international JB Hi-Fi stores.

 Critical reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, Loving in Stereo received an average score of 81 based on 11 reviews, indicating "universal acclaim".

 Promotion

 Singles

 "Keep Moving" was released on 23 March 2021 as the album's lead single.
 It was premiered on Annie Mac's Hottest Record in the World program on BBC Radio 1.

 "Talk About It" was released on 2 June 2021 as the second single.
 It was premiered the same way as its predecessor, on Annie Mac's Hottest Record in the World program.

 "Romeo", featuring American rapper Bas, was released on 6 July 2021 as the third single.
 "Romeo" marked the duo's first single with a featured artist.

 Tour

-Alongside the album's announcement, the band additionally released details of an upcoming worldwide tour, scheduled to begin in September 2021.
+Alongside the album's announcement, the band additionally released details of an upcoming worldwide tour, which began in September 2021.